Touna Solar Power Station

 Touna Solar Power Station, is a planned 93 MW solar power plant in Mali.
-The privately owned power plant is expected to sell the energy produced to the national electric utility, Energie du Mali (EDM-SA), under a power purchase agreement, which has already been signed, as of December 2020.
+The privately owned power plant is expected to sell the power produced to the national electric utility, Energie du Mali (EDM-SA), under a power purchase agreement, which has already been signed, as of December 2020.

 Location

 The development would be located in the community called Touna, in Bla Cercle, in the Ségou Region of Mali.
 This is approximately 61 km, southeast of Ségou, the regional capital.
 Touna is located about 294 km, by road, northeast of Bamako, the capital city of Mali.

 Overview

 The power station is under development by Phanes Energy Mali-SA, a subsidiary of Phanes Group of United Arab Emirates.
 The power station will produce 93 megawatts of power, which EDM-SA will purchase for 25 years from the date of commissioning, according to the power-purchase agreement, signed between Phanes Energy Mali-SA and EDM-SA.

 This power plant will boost power supply in the country and "increase the share of renewable energy in Mali’s electricity mix".
 The government of Mali plans to increase the country's share of renewable energy in the national electricity mix to 25 percent by 2033.